A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Arkansas 2018 2018 Overturned by a judge in 2019, after 18,000 people lost coverage Approval withdrawn by HHS (March 2021) Yes

-Georgia 2020 planned for mid-2023 Georgia sued HHS after approval was revoked, and a U.S. district judge sided with the state in August 2022.
-Approval withdrawn by HHS (December 2021), but that was overturned by a judge in 2022 and the state plans to implement the work requirement and partial Medicaid expansion in mid-2023 No (but work requirement will include partial Medicaid expansion)
+Georgia 2020 July 2023 Georgia sued HHS after approval was revoked, and a U.S. district judge sided with the state in August 2022.
+Approval withdrawn by HHS (December 2021), but that was overturned by a judge in 2022 and the state implemented the work requirement and partial Medicaid expansion in mid-2023 No (but work requirement applies to a partial Medicaid expansion program)

 Indiana 2018 Phased in throughout 2018 Coverage losses would have started at end of 2019 but state suspended the program in November 2019 Approval withdrawn by HHS (June 2021) Yes